simon-panek/code-401-dotnet-prework/prework-readings.md

 #### Submitting Your Work
 Once you complete the readings, continue onto the lab assignments but keep the content of what you read into consideration as you work through the tutorials.

-Once you gain access to the Canvas course, there will be a "Technical Quiz" that you will be required to complete.
-This will ask you basic questions about the readings and tutorials that were covered in the later prework tasks.

-This quiz is open note/open internet, but not open classmate.
-The quiz is *not timed* and you will only be given two attempts.
-Correct answers will not be visible between attempts.
-Use your resources during the quiz and take notes as you progress through the readings and tutorials.